cloudmesh-community/fa18-523-52/project-report/report.md

 and characteristics of DNA and RNA, proteins, cell types, tissues, organs, and more [@fa18-523-52-intro].
 The ability for these models to evolve and grow are what will advance the predictive analysis so desired in the field today.
 The sources of big data are varied.
-Some of which include administrative claim records, electronic health records, the internet, medical imaging, and clinical trials [@fa18-523-52-ncbi].
+Some of which include administrative claim records, health records, the internet, medical imaging, and clinical trials [@fa18-523-52-ncbi].

 Despite the vast number of sources, medical big datasets can be quite different than